ni5arga/Modmail-To-Discord-Slack/README.md

 To set-up this app to send incoming and outgoing modmails to a particular channel of your Slack workspace through a Webhook follow these steps.

 1. **Get Slack Webhook URL** : You'll need to obtain a Webhook URL to send the messages to a particular channel of your workspace - [here's a guide] on how to obtain the Slack Webhook URL.
-Slack Webhook URLs look like this - `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`.
+Slack Webhook URLs look like `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`.